SpiralP/rust-webrtc-gstreamer/README.md

 `pkg-config` should be able to find `gstreamer-1.0`, `gstreamer-sdp-1.0`, and similar plugins

+### Windows

+GStreamer needs to have additional features set in installer:

+- restricted codecs
+- libav wrapper

 ### macOS

 brew doesn't come with gstreamer-sdp-1.0, so you have to use the main download (which puts things in a weird `/Library/Frameworks/GStreamer.framework/Versions/Current` location, make sure to set `PKG_CONFIG_PATH` to the `lib/pkgconfig` directory)